 It’s a mistake to contact the lender when you think that a report is erroneous.
 Doing so runs you the risk of not being able to fight back if that lender fails to correct their report to the agency.

 Going through the proper dispute process, on the other hand, will compel either party to do what the agency requires.
-If they rule out a decision in favour of you, then the lender has no choice but to correct their report which leads to a more accurate score for you.
+If you win the case, the lender has no choice but to correct their report.

 Just like your typical court case, you can only win a dispute if you have the documents to prove your claim.
-Every document that can prove your true transaction history will count such as receipts, bank statements, ledgers, and even images.
+Every document that can prove your true transaction history will count.
+This includes receipts, bank statements, ledgers, and even images.

 It would also help that you can keep multiple copies of your paper evidence.
 This is quite important especially if you will take the dispute to the proper courts.